calexil/FightstickDisplay/README.md

 * [Scootadash](https://www.reddit.com/user/wonderful72pike)

 # Donate
-This software is provided free opf charge, but it certainly took time and effort to make, please consider
+This software is provided free of charge, but it certainly took time and effort to make, please consider
 * [Making a donation](https://calexil.com/#donate) to support the project, and my other works.